AutomationD/sming-docker/NETBEANS.md

-# NetBeans Remote IDE
+# NetBeans IDE
-NetBens is a beautiful IDE that can connect to a docker container and use docker environment to build remotely
+NetBeans is a beautiful IDE that can connect to a docker container and use docker environment to build remotely
 ![](http://content.screencast.com/users/kireevco/folders/Jing/media/50a86587-4069-49dd-afce-3464a58c766a/00000015.png)

 You will need: